oasis-tcs/odata-vocabularies/vocabularies/Org.OData.JSON.V1.md

 Query stream values of media type `application/json`, returning a stream value of media type `application/json`

 Extracts a JSON value, such as an array, object, or a JSON scalar value (string, number, boolean, or `null`) from the `input` JSON value:
-- If `path` only consists of child member and single subscript operators, it returns the identified single node within `input`, or `null` if no node is identified.
+- If `path` only consists of the root selector followed by member and index selectors, it returns the identified single node within `input`, or `null` if no node is identified.
-- If `path` potentially identifies multiple nodes within `input` (by using recursive descendant, wildcard, array subset, or array filter expressions), it returns an array containing the identified nodes, or an empty array if no node is identified.
+- If `path` potentially identifies multiple nodes within `input` (by using descendant, wildcard, union, array subset, or filter selectors), it returns an array containing the identified nodes, or an empty array if no node is identified.
 - If `input` is not a valid JSON value, the function returns `null`.
-- If `path` is `null`, not a valid [JSONPath expression](#Path), or does not match the structure of `input`, the function returns `null`.
+- If `path` is `null`, not a valid [JSONPath expression](#Path), or does not match the structure of `input` (for example applying an index selector to a scalar value), the function returns `null`.

 Parameter|Type|Description